titanabrian/meower-backend/README.md

 *   npm 6.13.* or latest
 *   mongodb 4.2.3 or latest

-Create these following databases.
+**Run** your Mongo database services and reate these following databases.
 Required at least one Database.
 You can make 3 Database for each environment which is very recomended.
 * Database for **Development** Environment
 * Database for **Testing** Environment
 * Database for **Production** Environment